 Broadly speaking, the ideal link comes from a domain which is:

 Relevant: the link comes from a website within your niche

 High quality: the link comes from a trustworthy, high-value website

 For the rest of this article, we’ll use the term ‘source’ to describe a domain/website which links to another.

 Here’s an example of a good link from our own backlink profile:

 AdZooma researched the average cost of marketing agencies in the UK.
 We were asked to contribute to the research and, along with several other agencies, we were credited in the final article with a link back to our website.

-This link comes from a well known brand in the marketing industry, meaning it’s both a relevant and valuable source – matching the qualities we highlighted above.
+This link comes from a well-known brand in the marketing industry, meaning it’s both a relevant and valuable source – matching the qualities we highlighted above.

 We should note though, it’s not always possible for a source to be both relevant and high quality.
-But that’s okay – hitting at least one of the two would still constitute a good link, it just might not be as beneficial as a link which has both.
+But that’s okay – hitting at least one of the two would still constitute a good link, it just might not be as beneficial as a link that has both.

 For example, imagine if the BBC linked to our website.
-The BBC is an incredibly trustworthy source of information, so the link would come from a very high quality domain.
+The BBC is an incredibly trustworthy source of information, so the link would come from a very high-quality domain.
 But, the BBC isn’t necessarily a relevant source of information in the marketing industry – they deal with a much, much wider range of news topics.